AstroJacobLi/mrf/docs/source/tutorial/mrf-tutorial.rst

 ^^^^^^^^^
 M101-DF3 is a satellite galaxy of the famous spiral galaxy M101, presented in `Merritt, van Dokkum, & Abraham 2014 <https://iopscience.iop.org/article/10.1088/2041-8205/787/2/L37/meta>`_.
 It has an effective surface brightness :math:`\mu_g=27.4\pm0.2` and effective radius :math:`r_e=30\pm 3` arcsec.

+The Dragonfly ``r`` band image of M101-DF3 and CFHT counterpart can be found `here (google drive link) <https://drive.google.com/open?id=1XKRY6-WAftOnfIIuAVWbiGVcbWCNfi6j>`_.
 In this example, the dwarf galaxy M101-DF3 is revealed clearly by MRF after subtracting compact objects and bright star halos according to `van Dokkum et al. (in prep) <https://www.pietervandokkum.com>`_ .
 The basic procedures are the same as NGC 5907 example.
 Check `this notebook <https://github.com/AstroJacobLi/mrf/blob/master/examples/mrfTask-m101df3.ipynb>`_ for more details.

 .. figure:: https://github.com/AstroJacobLi/mrf/raw/master/examples/m101-df3-demo.png
     :width: 1000px